henry2004y/VisAnaJulia/docs/src/man/guide.md

 In the current version of PyCall and PyJulia, there is already direct support for accessing Julia struct objects (noted as `jlwrap`).

 As to avoid the cross-dependency hail on PyPlot, I split the original package into pure IO [SWMF](https://github.com/henry2004y/SWMF) and post-processing and plotting.
 This is also a nicer way of organizing larger code base.

+## Structuring of packages

+Currently VisAna is more of a collection of scripts, instead of a true package.
+I am planning to build individual packages for each feature, so that others can make more use of what they want specifically.

 ## Issues